GSA/digitalgov.gov/content/post/2014-12-04-find-fuel-during-disasters-with-lantern-live-app.md

 date: 2014-12-04 10:00:58 -0400
 title: 'Find Fuel During Disasters with Lantern Live App'
 summary: 'Who to call?
 Where to meet?
 What to pack?
 How to find fuel?
-Make sure your personal disaster preparedness plan includes how to quickly find functioning gas stations in your area with help from the Department of Energy&rsquo;s Lantern Live'
+Make sure your personal disaster preparedness plan includes how to quickly find functioning gas stations in your area with help from the Department of Energy’sLantern Live'
 authors: [kdowney]
 categories:
   - Mobile